marph91/jimmy/docs/formats/clipto.md

-This page describes how to convert notes from Clipto to Markdown.
+# Convert from Clipto to Markdown

 ## General Information